openstack/charm-cinder/README.md

 All 3 services can be deployed to the same unit, but instead of relying on local storage to back volumes an external Ceph cluster is used.
-This allows scalability and redundancy needs to be satisified and Cinder's RBD driver used to create, export and connect volumes to instances.
+This allows scalability and redundancy needs to be satisfied and Cinder's RBD driver used to create, export and connect volumes to instances.
 This assumes a functioning Ceph cluster has already been deployed using the official Ceph charm and a relation exists between the Ceph service and the nova-compute